Rehmah Kasule: Career

 After her first degree, Kasule was hired as a Creative Assistant for Lowe Scanad in Uganda.
 Later on she joined Century Advertising Company for Uganda & Kenya, as a Branding & Marketing Executive (December 1997 – December 2000).
 Between January 2001 to September 2007, she served as the Founder & chief executive officer for Century Marketing (a Grey Worldwide Affiliate).
 She has served as a Consultant on Policy, Gender and Business Development.
 Such positions included Gender National Consultant for the gender mainstreaming of the National Export Strategy at International Trade Centre in Geneva (May 2008 – February 2009), National Consultant Gender & Communication Strategist at International Trade Centre Geneva (August 2010 – December 2010), as an Enterprise Expert Advisor for European Investment Bank & Integration Management Consultants (June 2012– May 2013).
 She also served as a Strategy, Policy and Private Sector Strategy Development Consultant for African Development Bank Group (December 2012 – June 2013).

 In October 2007, she founded CEDA International a non-profit organization in Uganda where she served as the chief executive officer for ten years (October 2007 – August 2017) after she opted for an executive role for Strategic Advisor in the organization (December 2019 – December 2020).
-Through her leadership she empowered African youth and implementated projects such as the Rising Stars, Mentoring Walk and Youth Engaged Program impacting over 186,000 people.
+Through her leadership she empowered African youth and implemented projects such as the Rising Stars, Mentoring Walk and Youth Engaged Program impacting over 186,000 people.
 Between March 2021 to September 2021, Kasule worked as a Capacity Building Consultant for the MacArthur Foundation- Lever For Change, advising Bold Network Members on Strategy, Leadership, Communication & Gender.
 Currently she is partnering with the Mastercard Foundation as an Author and Knowledge Creator for COVID-19 Public Awareness Campaign, the African Narrative since August 2021.
 Kasule has also served as a Judge for the MacArthur Foundation 100 & Change, Harvard Venture Fund and Expert Review Panelist for W.K.
 Kellogg Foundation Racial Equality 2030 challenge awarding $90M for racial equity innovations.
 In 2010, she was recognized by President Barack Obama for mentoring and skilling youths and women.
 She has also received several awards such as the Islamic Development Bank Women in Peace & Development Prize, Goldman Sachs-Fortune Global Women's Leadership Award and named Africa's Most Influential Woman in Civil Society and Government.